FreeClimbAPI/java-sdk/docs/DefaultApi.md

 <a name="listCalls"></a>
 # **listCalls**
-> CallList listCalls(active, to, from, status, startTime, endTime, parentCallId)
+> CallList listCalls(active, to, from, callStatus, startTime, endTime, parentCallId)

 List Calls